 3. Feature Your Clients

-This is yet another free marketing idea for trainers that has a few different benefits.
+This is yet another free personal trainer marketing idea that has a few different benefits.

 The idea is simple.